Pablo González (Argentine footballer): Career

 On 22 June 2012, Palermo announced to have sold González back to Novara in a permanent deal, for €3 million, at the same time Morganella and Ujkani returned to Palermo also for €3 million.

 In the summer of 2016 he signed a four-year contract with Alessandria.

 On 14 December 2018 he joined Novara for the third time.

+On 30 June 2023, González moved to RG Ticino in Serie D.

+Coaching career

+On 28 May 2024, González was promoted head coach of Serie D club RG Ticino, his final team as a player.

+Personal life

+He is the younger brother of fellow footballer Mariano González.